xwiki/xwiki-docker/README.md

 If you've followed the instructions above you've mapped the XWiki permanent directory to a local directory on your host.

-Thus all you need to do is to execute the installation instructions above as if you were installing a new version of the XWiki docker image.
+All you need to do to upgrade is to stop the running XWiki container and start the new version of it that you want to upgrade to.

-Then you need to stop your running XWiki container.
 You should keep your DB container running.
-Then all you have to do is start a new container as described above, using the new XWiki docker image.

 Note that your current XWiki configuration files (`xwiki.cfg`, `xwiki.properties` and `hibernate.cfg.xml`) will be preserved.